-48. There are no data gaps as such for the recommended demographic indicators.
-However, several issues have been identified.

-- a) There are some inconsistencies in the age groupings and boundaries selected for published demographic indicators across countries (the lower age boundary, age groupings and upper age cut-offs). - b) Indicators for older people are not always sufficiently disaggregated by age.
-Fifty years ago, at a time where life expectancy at birth and at age 65 was much lower than today, the population aged 65 years and over was likely to be more homogeneous than it is now.
+- 52. There are no data gaps as such for the recommended demographic indicators.
+However, several issues have been identified. - a) There are some inconsistencies in the age groupings and boundaries selected for published demographic indicators across countries (the lower age boundary, age groupings and upper age cut-offs). - b) Indicators for older people are not always sufficiently disaggregated by age.
+Fifty years ago, at a time where life expectancy at birth and at age 65 was much lower than today, the population aged 65 years and over was in many ways more homogeneous than it is now.
 Today, large differences can be observed in the health and socioeconomic characteristics of, for example, the population aged 65-74 compared to the oldest old, those aged 85 years and over.
 Published age groups need to reflect the increasing heterogeneity of the older population. - c) A growing proportion of older people are foreign-born.
 Key demographic indicators are not always available by country of birth to allow monitoring of the diversity of the older population.
-Indeed, this issue applies not only to basic demographic measures but also to the ageing-related topics covered in subsequent chapters. - d) Some of the recommended indicators are not yet published as standard practice (prospective measures, updated demographic ratios).
+Indeed, this issue applies not only to basic demographic measures but also to the ageing-related topics covered in subsequent chapters. - d) The detailed breakdown of older population by single country of birth and age group could create issues of confidentiality and/or data quality problems (although this could be to some extent mitigated by grouping into geographic regions).

+e) Some of the recommended indicators are not yet published as standard practice (prospective measures, updated demographic ratios).
 These therefore need to be calculated from existing demographic data.